 Food is and always has been a hugely important part of Italian culture.
 With each region and city boasting their own local dishes and produce, no food in any two places in Italy is ever the same.
 Even the most famous pasta dishes will vary from town to town with each area putting their own stamp on it.
 From the cheeses, to the meats and even the olive oils, every ingredient in Italy is unique to the town in which it was produced, and with 20 different regions, that’s a lot of food!
 We’ve chosen the capital cities of some of our favourite Italian regions and the foods you should be eating when you visit.

-In Florence it’s all about the bread!
+In Florence, it’s all about the bread!
 In fact, this happens to be the case throughout the whole of Tuscany.
-The food in this region is very much based on the idea of cucina povera, or poor kitchen as it literally translates.
-Inexpensive but filling meals were always the aim of Tuscan cooking in the past.
-However, even now in the present day much of this region’s cooking still remains the same out of a pure love for these traditional dishes.
+The food in this region is very much based on the idea of cucina povera, or ‘poor kitchen’ as it literally translates.
+Inexpensive but filling meals were always the aim of Tuscan cooking in the past, and even now in the present day much of this region’s cooking still remains the same out of a pure love for these traditional dishes.